Comparing Two Dates in Excel

 #2 – Compare If Date is Greater or Smaller

-We have seen one set of calculation, now we will see whether one date is greater than or lower than another date.
-For this look at the below example data.
+We have seen one set of calculations; now we will see whether one date is greater than or lower than another date.
+For this, look at the below example data.

 First, we will check “Date 1” is greater than “Date 2” or not as follows.